 The most common location of power vampires is in your living room.
 Your television, Xbox, and receiver all use power even when they aren't active.
 By plugging these types of appliances into a power strip

 Read our full guide to common power vampires to learn more.

 LED lights aren't just more efficient to run, they produce considerably less heat.
-Your air conditioner, and your wallet will thank you, since they won't be fighting to keep you house cool while you keep it lit.
-In addition to efficiency and cooler operating temperatures, LED lights come in a variety of more natural colors, allowing your house to seem fresher and more spacious without the ominous orange glow of old incandescent lights.
+Your air conditioner and your wallet will thank you since they won't be fighting to keep your house cool while you keep it lit.
+In addition to efficiency and cooler operating temperatures, LED lights to come in a variety of more natural colors, allowing your house to seem fresher and more spacious without the ominous orange glow of old incandescent lights.

 Many people have been with their electricity supplier for years, never thinking to shop around for a better deal.
 This can seem easier, but with how volatile the electricity market can be, you could be leaving a lot of money on the table.

-If you havn't shopped for electricity in a while, take a look current energy prices and see how much you could be saving.
+If you haven't shopped for electricity in a while, take a look at current energy prices and see how much you could be saving.